AnitaTasnim/AnitaTasnim/README.md

 - Pursuing a degree in ICT BSc Engineering at Islamic University Bangladesh
 - Research interests include graph neural networks, computer vision, image processing, and NLP
 - Open to collaborating with fellow researchers and developers on ML and Bioinformatics projects
+- 🧠 AI & ML Researcher | ICT BSc Student 🎓 | 🇧🇩 Bangladeshi
+- 🌱 Exploring the fascinating realms of AI, ML, and Bioinformatics.
+- 💡 Passionate about Graph Neural Networks (GNNs), Computer Vision, and Image Processing.
+- 🚀 On a mission to bridge technology and life sciences through AI solutions.
+- 📖 Eager to dive into Natural Language Processing (NLP).

 Personal Links: